mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

     </body>
     </html>

 Note the `.fullpath` call in the `react` inclusion.
-This is needed as there are two instances of `react.js` in the React library, so we need to specify its position to the locator.
-[See [this question](http://stackoverflow.com/questions/28347769/why-cant-i-access-the-file-react-js-from-the-react-0-12-2-webjar) on StackOverflow.].
+This is needed as there are two instances of `react.js` in the React library, so we need to specify its position to the locator; see [this question](http://stackoverflow.com/questions/28347769/why-cant-i-access-the-file-react-js-from-the-react-0-12-2-webjar) on StackOverflow.
 As my personal advice, be careful to use single quotes in the `<script>` tags: using double quotes might mess up your paths.

 When it will be time to create your JSX file, create a new package `assets` inside the package `app` and a package `javascripts` under `assets`.
 That's where you'll store the JSX file you will reference from your HTML file.
 I called it `reactTest.jsx` (note the `.jsx` extension, marking that it's written in JSX), but from the point of view of the html file, you need to consider the translation to javascript.
 Therefore, our inclusion will be